NickGrunert/master-thesis/modules/03_truth_compare.typ

     While it may seem logical to exclude the completeness from this calculation altogether, it is useful for enhancing the comparability with the scoring system.
     In essence, our objective is to utilize this as a metric to assess the reliability of the scoring system.
     Given that the algorithm employs a positive and negative scoring system, this approach is a logical one.
-    Nonetheless, it could be argued that the elimination of the negative score could similarly yield a non negative outcome, as the theoretical irrelevance of missing pixels was discussed at the beginning of this chapter.
+    Nevertheless, it could be argued that the elimination of the negative score could similarly yield a non-negative outcome, as the theoretical irrelevance of missing pixels was discussed at the beginning of this chapter.
-    Notwithstanding, the decision was made to not exclude recall, using the $F_0.5$ score when calculating the final scores out of positive and negative scores.
+    However, the decision was taken not to exclude recall and to continue using the $F_0.5$ score when calculating the final scores out of positive and negative scores.
-    This introduces a bias in favor of surfaces being correct and mitigates the impact of missing surface area.
+    This introduces a bias in favour of surfaces being correct and mitigates the impact of missing surface area.

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
     ```python